Millions of people in the USA are required to take OSHA training for Bloodborne Pathogens annually.

 Many providers offer a free bloodborne pathogens training option, so there is no need to pay big money for a substandard course in 2019.

-The whole purpose of taking a bloodborne pathogens OSHA training course is to get certified and compliant.
+The whole purpose of taking training for bloodborne pathogens is to get certified and compliant.
 You took the course online, passed the blood borne pathogen test, but where is your certificate?

 You should check carefully on a provider’s website to ensure the certification process looks simple and reliable.
 Ideally, your bloodborne pathogen certificate will be delivered to you instantly online and also by email, you shouldn’t have to be chasing support to get your certificate delivered.